 Born July 31, 1946, Mary Lovein moved to Maui in 1968 from California and studied Art, Journalism and Psychology at Maui Community College.
 Employed as a graphic designer, she made hand-cut color separations, and constructed silk screens for the garment printing industry while raising a family.

 Relocating to California in 1979, she continued her art studies at Irvine Valley College, Saddleback College and Laguna College of Art.
 She started her own business as a commercial trade photographer.
 She met and married Matthew Lovein and then in 1989, together, they moved to the Big Island of Hawaii and opened Holualoa Gallery (est. 1990), where they both show their own work along with a select group of other artists they represent.
-When you enter the gallery, she is there to greet local residents and visitors, personally with a warm welcome along with her nearly life sized wood cut-out of a coffee farmer outside the building.
+When you enter the gallery, she is there to greet local residents and visitors, personally with a warm welcome.

-Mary Lovein’s work signed, M. Lovein includes paintings, photography, screen print, digital art, giclee prints, prints fused in glass or ceramic tiles and mousepads.
+Mary Lovein’s work signed, M. Lovein includes paintings, photography, digital art and giclee prints.
 Her subject matter ranges from historical to contemporary.
 She strives to bring out the humor, beauty, and dignity in life around her, expressing through her art, a rare blend of spiritual and romantic vision, in several diverse mediums.
-Currently, her creativity has shifted to film production, photography and videography as a certified producer for local TV.

 Page made by Mary Lovein www.lovein.com